 Good fortune is this salad’s birthright.
 It’s got awesome ingredients.
-Bright jade pea shoots are the first inspiration, the green that got me on a roll to success.
+Bright jade pea shoots from our CSA are the first inspiration, the green that got me on a roll to success.

 A jar of wild rice has been hanging in the cupboard for about a month–wild rice, brown-black and nutty.
 Mixed into fresh and green–just the trick.
 I cooked the rice in the pressure cooker for 25 minutes while I prepped everything else.

 We always keep jicama around for the crisp sweetness it adds to salads, like this one.
 The little white cubes of crunchy jicama easily balanced their way in.

 This salad was meant to be.
 How timely, the sweet and sour dressing was already made.

 Pea shoots are the leafy tips and curly tendrils that twine and climb and grow our peas.
 Consider them greens, like chard, but with distinctive pea flavor.
 Pea shoots are one of those CSA/Farmer’s Market bonus crop–as scapes precede garlic, pea shoots precede peas.
 Chopped broccoli is a fine substitute.

 Wild rice is not a grain–it’s a seed, from a marsh grass native to North America.
 It grows and is harvested near the Great Lakes in Canada and the northern US.
 Nutritionally, wild rice is a powerhouse, a seed with extra protein, vitamins and minerals.

 Shirley had left us with salad dressing left from a salad she brought to dinner last week, so this sweet and sour dressing was already made.
 We both credit June 2014 Bon Appétit magazine for the scrumptious blend of dates and lime juice in salad dressing.
 Recipe here, on Epicurious.